mattsta/signal-backup/README.md

 pip install -r requirements.txt
 ```

-Then use the script as follows:
+Then use the script as follows (script should automatically locate your Signal directory):
 ```
-Usage: scab.py [OPTIONS] SRC DST
+Usage: sigexport.py [OPTIONS] [DST]

-  Read the Signal directory SRC and output .json and .html files to DST.
+  Read the Signal directory and output .json and .html files to DST directory.
+Assumes the following default directories, can be over-ridden wtih --config.

   Default Signal directories:
    - Linux: ~/.config/Signal
    - macOS: ~/Library/Application Support/Signal
+   - Windows: ~/AppData/Roaming/Signal

 Options:
-  --help  Show this message and exit.
+  -c, --config PATH  Path to Signal config and database --help             Show this message and exit.
 ```

 Then either open the output html file in a browser, or do something with the JSON files.